A delicious guide to vegan Lebanese desserts, where you’ll be introduced to some of the most decadent treats in Lebanese cuisine.

 If you are planning a trip to Lebanon, it is well worth the visit to head north to Tripoli (with a guide who knows how to navigate the city), Lebanon’s second-largest city.

-Often touted as the “dessert capital” or “food capital” where you will find streets lined with food & dessert vendors and specialty dessert shops serving an amazing assortment of delights.
+Often touted as the “dessert capital” or “food capital” you will find streets lined with food & dessert vendors and specialty dessert shops serving an amazing assortment of delights.

 In this list of Lebanese desserts you will find rich and nutty baklawa made from filo pastry to dairy-free milk desserts such as creamy and fragrant muhallabi.